 We have support groups all over the UK, that enable people affected by scleroderma and Raynaud's to make connections, either in person, via email or over the telephone.
 Please click here for more information.

-Our Facebook and Twitter pages are a fantastic way to interact with others, discuss different issues and share advice.
-You can also help us to raise awareness of scleroderma and Raynaud's by sharing web pages using the share buttons at the top left.
+Our Facebook, Twitter, Instagram and Youtube pages are a fantastic way to interact with others, discuss different issues and share advice.
+You can also help us to raise awareness of scleroderma and Raynaud's by sharing web pages using the share buttons.

 Join our online community